 As of 2016, there were over 8,000 youth (ages 16-24) residing in the District of Columbia who are not enrolled in school or other educational programs and who do not have a high school diploma or credential.
 In response to this need, the District established a Re-Engagement Center to serve as a “single-door” through which youth (ages 16-24) who have dropped out can reconnect back to educational options and other critical services to support their attainment of a high school diploma or GED.

-For additional information, email [email protected] and a REC staff member will be available to answer any questions.
+For additional information, please email [email protected] and a REC staff member will be available to answer any questions.